tocco/tocco-docs/framework/configuration/entity-listener.rst

 CollectingAfterCommitListener
 -----------------------------

-:abbr:`CollectingAfterCommitListeners (ch.tocco.nice2.persist.util.CollectingAfterCommitListener)` are fired after the
+:nice:`CollectingAfterCommitListeners <ch/tocco/nice2/persist/util/CollectingAfterCommitListener>` are fired after the
 transaction was committed.
 This can be useful if something only must be done if something else was persisted before.
-For example mails are sent often with :abbr:`CollectingAfterCommitListeners (ch.tocco.nice2.persist.util.CollectingAfterCommitListener)`.
+For example mails are sent often with :nice:`CollectingAfterCommitListeners <ch/tocco/nice2/persist/util/CollectingAfterCommitListener>`.
 Lets say a user should receive an e-mail if he was registered to an event.
-This could be done within a :abbr:`InterruptibleEntityFacadeAdapter (ch.tocco.nice2.persist.entity.events.InterruptibleEntityFacadeAdapter)` or :abbr:`CollectingEntityListener (ch.tocco.nice2.persist.util.CollectingEntityListener)`.
+This could be done within a :nice:`InterruptibleEntityFacadeAdapter <ch/tocco/nice2/persist/entity/events/InterruptibleEntityFacadeAdapter>` or :nice:`CollectingEntityListener <ch/tocco/nice2/persist/util/CollectingEntityListener>`.

 .. code-block:: Java